There are always very tiny problems in home theaters that we usually miss out on.

 you have to install the panels on the walls of your home theater.
 These acoustic panels have the ability to absorb sound.

-To eliminate as many errors that you can in the audio of your system.
+To eliminate as many errors as you can in the audio of your system.
 You should go for the complete set by the manufacturer.
 Read my this review about the best theater systems under $1000

 Experiencing Static From My Speaker